Ada-Developers-Academy/ada-build/roundtable-guides/07-dictionaries.md

 ## Accessing Values
 1. Describe two ways to access the value associated with a particular key?
-1. What happens if you replicate keys in a dictionary?
+1. What happens if you duplicate keys in a dictionary?
     `numbers = {'a': 1, 'a': 2}`
     * What does numbers['a'] return?
 1. Only immutable types can be used as keys.
 What does it mean for an object to be immutable?